-- a.
-Obtain the approval of The City of Calgary Parks for all planting excavations prior to commencing planting operations. - b.
-Supply plant material as specified on the plant list or substitutions as approved by The City of Calgary Parks. - c.
+- f.
 Dig material, specified "B.R." (bare root) on the plant list, while in a dormant state and with the root system extending a minimum of 300mm (12") diameter per 25mm (1") of tree caliper.
-Immediately after digging, wrap the roots in wet burlap and keep burlap wet during transport and storage. - d.
+Immediately after digging, wrap the roots in wet burlap and keep burlap wet during transport and storage. - g.
 Provide material, specified "W.B." (wire basketed and burlapped) to Canadian Nursery Landscape Association (CNLA) specifications.

-NOTE: Section 2.2.c.ii (page 67) for root ball size. - e.
-Do not use plant material on which the root ball has been cracked or broken preparatory to or during the planting process. - f.
+NOTE: Section 2.2.c.ii (page 69) for root ball size.

+- h.
+Do not use plant material on which the root ball has been cracked or broken preparatory to or during the planting process. - i.
 Container stock to be Canadian Nursery Landscape Association (CNLA) specifications.